QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Method

 where $D$ is the embedding dimension.
-The specific region assignment strategy depends on the base architecture (\cref{sec:experiments}).
+The region embeddings assigned to each text query (\ie, the positive regions for category $c$) are determined by the label assignment scheme of the base detector (\cref{sec:experiments}).

 After row-wise L2-normalization to obtain $\hat{\mathbf{X}}_c$, we compute the pairwise cosine similarity matrix:

-The first row and column of this matrix explicitly encode the region-text alignments, while the remaining internal blocks capture the region-region relationships.
+The first row and column of this matrix explicitly encode the region-text alignment, while the remaining internal blocks capture the region-region alignment.

 We compute this matrix for both the teacher and the student, denoted $\mathbf{S}_c^T$ and $\mathbf{S}_c^S$, respectively.
-By minimizing their discrepancy, the student retains the teacher's multi-dimensional relational structure:
+By minimizing their discrepancy, the student retains the teacher's cross-modal and intra-modal alignment:

-where $\mathcal{C}$ is the set of text queries in the image, and $\ell_\delta$ denotes the Smooth L1 loss.
-By applying an element-wise average per text and subsequently averaging across all texts, we ensure that relational structures with fewer assigned regions are equally represented in the optimization process.
+where $\mathcal{C}$ is the set of text queries in the image, and $\ell_\delta$ denotes the smooth $L_1$ loss.
+Since object frequencies are long-tailed, frequent or large-object categories yield far more assigned regions $N_c$, which would dominate a single global average.
+We therefore adopt a text-query-balanced average: normalizing within each text query before averaging across queries, so that every text query contributes equally regardless of $N_c$.